 IF I SAY YES, WHAT WILL IT INVOLVE?

-If you decide to participate, I will invite you to attend a focus group discussion to share your views on the current health literacy environment in your organisation, the specific health information needs of African Australian consumers based on your experience, your views on what would make it easier for you to communicate with African Australian clients during consultations, and the strategies to enhance the health literacy of African Australian consumers..
+If you decide to participate, I will invite you to attend a focus group discussion to share your views on the current health literacy environment in your organisation, the specific health information needs of African Australian consumers based on your experience, your views on what would make it easier for you to communicate with African Australian clients during consultations, and the strategies to enhance the health literacy of African Australian consumers.The interviews will be conducted in English.
 There will be about 5 - 10 other people contributing to the discussion.
 The session will take approximately 90 minutes to complete.
 The group interviews will be conducted face-to-face or online depending on your preference.
 With your consent, the discussions will be audio-recorded and transcribed.
 You will receive a $200 gift voucher as a token of appreciation for your time.

 ARE THERE ANY RISKS/INCONVENIENCE?